Let me tell you the single biggest secret every multi-million-dollar CEO learns when they start to scale a business.

 Over the next few weeks, we’ll be unpacking a customer acquisition strategy designed specifically for scaling.
 We’ll show you…

 - How to identify which customers you should be targeting (hint, not all customers are equal in value,)

 - How much you should spend to acquire your ideal customer,

 - How to calculate the lifetime customer value so you know how much you’ll ROI, and

 - a process to identify when you’ll ROI on your investment.

 I believe that if you put your data to work, and know what metrics to keep track of, investing up front becomes a no-brainer.

-So, if you’re ready to take the next big step in growing your business, become an Insider today, and come back next week for part 1 of The Scaling Customer Acquisition Model.
+So, if you’re ready to take the next big step in growing your business, come back next week for part 1 of The Scaling Customer Acquisition Model.